 During the 2020-21 we were successful in reaching our families through surveys and virtual Town Hall and Board Meetings.
 Families were very engaged in sharing their concerns and suggestions regarding the district COVID-19 Safety Plan.
 The biggest challenge was engaging students in remote learning, especially the younger students.
 Parents expressed that they didn't have time to make sure their students were online, and many stated they didn't want to battle with their child every day.
-Many of our families chose to move to an "independent study" model with packets, as the remote learning was too difficult.
+During distance learning, students were required to log in to Google Meet daily.
+If the student failed to log in, one of our paraprofessionals would reach out to them to see if they were having technical difficulties, and offer assistance.
+If absences continued, the class room teacher would contact families.
+Referrals were made to crisis counselor if needed.
+Each teacher had designated "office hours" that students and parents could utilize for additional support.
+Students who were absent for more than five days, were referred to the administrator.
+Administration reached out to students and families, via phone, email, or text.
+SARB protocol was followed for any students who were qualified as "chronically absent".
+Many of our families chose to move to an "independent study" model with packets, as the remote learning was too difficult and they did not want to participate in daily check-in.
+Administration coordinated with the SARB Director and School Resource Officer to check on students who were not participating in either Remote Learning, or Independent Study.